nguyenhoangminh1106/dev.to-clone/README.md

 # Create T3 App (Lyra Trial)

+- Developing a blogging platform with features such as user OAuth, blog post-CRUD operations, and profile management.
+- Implementing a responsive UI, integrating AWS S3 for image storage, and deploying with Vercel and GitHub.

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

 ## What's next?
 How do I make an app with this?